 Prior to beginning clinic, students will receive the most recent criminal background check procedures from the Director of Clinical Services.
-If a background check is unsatisfactory, placement in clinic and externship/internship sites may not be possible.
-A student unable to be placed in clinic or externship/internship will not be able to complete the program.
+If a background check is unsatisfactory, placement in clinic may not be possible.
+A student unable to be placed in clinic will not be able to complete the program.